What is a CRM system? Good question. A Customer Relationship Management (CRM) system handles your data.

 Automation is widely used within workflows.
 There is initial work to set workflows up, but once setup, they run automatically - streamlining your outreach.

-3. Improve Your Relationships
+step 3.
+Improve Your Relationships

 By integrating a CRM system with your website, you can improve relationships with your contacts by understanding how they interact with your business.